OpenNebula/website/content/product/control_plane_configuration/large-scale_deployment/fireedge_for_large_deployments.md

 <!--# FireEdge for Large Deployments -->

-Low to medium size enterprise clouds will typically deploy FireEdge on a single machine with the other OpenNebula daemons as part.
+Low-to-medium sized enterprise clouds will typically deploy FireEdge on a single machine with the other OpenNebula Daemons as part.
 However, this simple deployment can be extended by

-- **Improving scalability** of the server for large user pools, usually by deploying FireEdge as a separate application on one or more hosts.
+- **Improving scalability** of the server for large user pools, usually by deploying FireEdge as a separate application on one or more Hosts.

 This guide introduces various deployment options to achieve this.
 Check also the [API Scalability]({{% relref "scalability#one-scalability-api-tuning" %}}) guide for tips on how to improve FireEdge and OpenNebula Daemon performance.